• ECTS

 Recommended prerequisites

-A solid background in the major disciplines of biochemistry, cell biology, molecular biology and chemistry is a recommended prerequisite for integration into the L3 SVSE Biochemistry course.
+A solid background in the major disciplines of biochemistry, cell biology, molecular biology, and chemistry is a recommended prerequisite for admission to the third year of the SVSE program in Biochemistry.

 Read more

-Continuation of studies in L3 biochemistry or in the Molecular and Cellular Biology course after agreement of the course director
+Continuation of studies in L3 biochemistry or in the Molecular and Cellular Biology program after approval by the program director.

 Read more